Skip to main content

 7 mentions Positive Neutral Negative

-• “There's a pretty good amount of content for the price, and it all seems optimized and, so far, bug-free for me.”
+• “Pretty good amount of content for the price, and it all seems optimized and so far, bug free for me.”

-• “Often times, the best times are achieved with glitches, and when the devs patch them, it makes getting in the top 10 unachievable.”
+• “Often times, the best times are achieved with glitches, and when the developers patch them, it makes getting in the top 10 unachievable.”

-• “The only cons I can think of is that the limited voice lines can get grating after a while, as well as some of the top ten scores on levels using old glitches that have been since patched out, though I believe there is a way given by the developer to unpatch it if you do care about beating those scores.”
+• “The only cons I can think of are the limited voice lines that get grating after a while, and some top ten scores on levels using old glitches that have since been patched out.
+However, there is a way given by the developer to unpatch it if you care about beating those scores.”

-• “As far as bugs and glitches are concerned, there have been a few instances where I noticed that when I scored a best time locally, the time was .011 or so faster than it was on my local time; not sure why this happened.”
+• “There have been a few instances where I noticed that when I scored a best time locally, the time was about .011 seconds faster than it appeared on my local time; unsure why this happened.”

 • emotional